Catalyst Counselling

 Telehealth can be a practical option for participants who experience transport barriers, limited local service availability, anxiety about attending appointments, or difficulty accessing consistent counselling in their area.

-Fees, funding arrangements and service agreements are confirmed before sessions commence.
+Funding type, service agreement details and invoicing arrangements are confirmed before sessions commence.

 Support Coordinator Referrals